Larson wins at Texas for 1st spot in NASCAR's championship 4

 The seven remaining playoff contenders leave Texas with two more chances to get into the championship four, with Kansas and Martinsville left before the finale.
 Texas had always been the eighth of the final 10 races, and the middle race of the third and final elimination round, before this season.

-Ryan Blaney, Denny Hamlin and Kyle Busch are above the cutline going to Kansas, where Busch won earlier this year.
-Defending Cup champion Chase Elliott is fifth, ahead of Brad Keselowski, Martin Truex Jr. and Joey Logano.
+Ryan Blaney, Hamlin and Kyle Busch are above the cutline going to Kansas, where Busch won earlier this year.
+Defending Cup champion Chase Elliott is fifth, ahead of Brad Keselowski, Truex and Logano.

-Three restarts in the final 34 laps came because of incidents involving Logano, Hamlin and Truex Jr.
+The 29-year-old Larson, who made his Cup debut in 2013, also won in his previous All-Star race, in 2019 with Chip Ganassi Racing.
+But he missed the big-money exhibition last year and the rest of that season while suspended for using a racial slur during a livestream while in a virtual race when NASCAR was on pause during the pandemic.
+That cost him nearly every sponsor, his seat with Ganassi and nearly his career before Hendrick signed him before this season.

+Keselowski, whose fourth-place finish was the best among the other playoff drivers, provided the push from behind for Larson on the final restart.

 Hamlin was on the outside of a three-wide situation with 20 laps remaining when Blaney made contact with the No. 11 Toyota.
 The tire rub eventually blew, and sent Hamlin into a spin, though he was able to get to pit road and stay on the lead lap.
 Hamlin had more contact later that damaged his splitter.

+“We just didn’t have a fast enough car, I thought we were probably fifth at best, honestly, and then two wrecks at the end,” Hamlin said.
+“This car is destroyed.”

-Truex, the Joe Gibbs Racing teammate of Hamlin, was later done after contact with Daniel Suarez that sent him hard into the wall.
+Truex, Hamlin’s teammate at Joe Gibbs Racing, was later done after contact with Daniel Suarez that sent him hard into the wall.

 Logano, who was already eighth in points, was the first of the playoff drivers out at Texas, when his engine blew with 34 laps to go.

-“Now we know what we have to do the next two weeks … we’ve got to go find a way to win,” Logano said.
+“Now we know what we have to do the next two weeks … we’ve got to go find a way to win,” said Logano, 43 points underthe cutline.

-The 29-year-old driver, who made his Cup debut in 2013, also won in his previous All-Star race, in 2019 with Chip Ganassi Racing.
-But he missed the 2020 big-money exhibition and the rest of that season while serving a six-month suspension after using a racial slur during a livestream while in a virtual race when NASCAR was on pause during the pandemic.
-That cost him nearly every sponsor, his seat with Ganassi and nearly his career before Hendrick signed him before this season.
+Busch was the only playoff contender in the vicinity of a huge backstretch crash only 31 laps into the race, though he took only some minimal contact on the back of the No. 18 Toyota when scooting through the melee.
+He was back in the field after serving a penalty for speeding on pit road during the competition caution.
+He took more new tires as a precaution, then went on to win the first stage.

+“I mean we probably missed four or five points there at the end of the day, but we missed four or five points at the stage as well too.
+So that’s what we missed out on,” Busch said.
+“Certainly the 5 and the 24 were the class of the field again.
+You know, we’re just slow.”

 A BIG ONE IN TEXAS